VishakhaGupta1/Infra-Intern-Syfe-/k8s_wordpress-master/k8s_wordpress-master/README.md

 helm: Kubernetes package manager.

-Docker: For building and managing container images.
+Docker: For building container images.

 Git: For version control.

-Deployment Guide: WordPress Application
+Deployment Guide: WordPress Application (Objective #1)

-This section handles the deployment of MySQL, WordPress, and Nginx (Objective #1).

 Step 1: Start Kubernetes and Configure Docker Environment

-Start your chosen local Kubernetes cluster and connect your local shell's Docker commands to it.
+Start your local cluster and ensure your Docker environment is connected to it so Kubernetes can access the images you build.

-# 1. Start Minikube (or ensure Docker Desktop Kubernetes is running)
+# 1. Start Minikube (or verify Docker Desktop Kubernetes is running)
 minikube start

 # 2. Point your local Docker CLI to Minikube's Docker daemon